gardener/gardener/docs/proposals/11-apiserver-network-proxy.md

 ## Problem

-Gardener's architecture for Kubernetes clusters relies on having the control-plane (e.g., kube-apiserver, kube-scheduler, kube-controller-manager, etc.) and the data-plane  (e.g., kube-proxy, kubelet, etc.) of the cluster residing in separate places, this provides many benefits but poses some challenges, especially when API-server to system components communication is required.
+Gardener's architecture for Kubernetes clusters relies on having the control-plane (e.g., kube-apiserver, kube-scheduler, kube-controller-manager) and the data-plane  (e.g., kube-proxy, kubelet) of the cluster residing in separate places, this provides many benefits but poses some challenges, especially when API-server to system components communication is required.
 This problem is solved today in Gardener by [making use of OpenVPN](https://github.com/gardener/vpn) to establish a VPN connection from the seed to the shoot.
 To do so, the following steps are required:

 - Create a Loadbalancer service on the shoot.
 - Add a sidecar to the API server pod which knows the address of the newly created Loadbalancer.